OpenDSA/OpenDSA/Doc/source/Extensions.rst

 DESCRIPTION
     ``.. avembed:: <AV_Path> type``
-      Call the directive followed by the relative path of the AV or Exercise and its type ('ss', 'pe' or 'ka').
+      Parameters are the relative path (from the OpenDSA home directory) to the embedded page, and its type ('ss' for slideshow, 'pe' for proficiency exercise,
+      or 'ka' for Khan Academy exercise).

+      ```Note:``` The ``points``, ``required``, and ``threshold``
-      The points, required, threshold and type arguments are automatically appended to the inlineav directive by the configuration process and should not be added manually
+      arguments are automatically appended to the ``avembed``
+      directive by the configuration process and should not be added
+      manually.

     ``[:showbutton: {show|hide}]``
-      Include a button to show or hide the embedded content.
-The options are ``show`` to have the content visible when the page is first loaded and ``hide`` to have it hidden.
+      Include a button to show or hide the embedded
+      content.
+The options are ``show`` to have the content visible
+      when the page is first loaded or ``hide`` to have it hidden on
+      page load.

     ``[:long_name: ]``

+      Long name for the embedded object.
+The "short name" is the file name.
-      Added automatically by the configuration process, do NOT add manually
+      **Added automatically by the configuration process, do NOT add manually.**

     ``[:points: #]``

+      Number of points this activity is worth.
-      Added automatically by the configuration process, do NOT add manually
+      **Added automatically by the configuration process, do NOT add manually.**

     ``[:required: <true | false>]``

+      Whether this activity is required for module credit.
-      Added automatically by the configuration process, do NOT add manually
+      **Added automatically by the configuration process, do NOT add manually.**

     ``[:threshold: #]``

+      Threshold number of points required for credit.
-      Added automatically by the configuration process, do NOT add manually
+      **Added automatically by the configuration process, do NOT add manually.**

 NOTES
     The ``.. avembed::`` directive fetches the AV's information